bcgov/Mautic-Subscription-App/README.md

 `oc process -f openshift/mautic.subscribe.dc.yaml --param-file=openshift/mautic.subscription.param --ignore-unknown-parameters=true -p TARGET_NAMESPACE=de0974-prod -p SSO_CLIENT_ID=mautic-subscription-prod -p IMAGE_TAG=prod -p KEYCLOAK_URL=https://oidc.gov.bc.ca -p SSO_AUTHORIZED_ROLES="github-org-bcgov,github-org-bcgov-c,github-org-bcdevops,idir-user" | oc apply -f - -n de0974-prod`

 ##### API
+If there is already a deploymentConfig in the test/prod namespaces, retagging the images will automatically deploy the application using the updated images and existing configmaps/secrets.

+If this is the first time deploying the app in the test/prod namespace, or if this is the first time deploying an app in the dev namespace with the current pr number, follow these steps:

 Create a secret for the environment variables:
-`oc create secret generic [app-name]-api --from-env-file=api/.env`
+`oc create secret generic [app-name]-api-[image-tag] --from-env-file=api/.env`

 Deploy the app in the target namespaces using the command:
-`oc process -f openshift/mautic.subscribe.api.dc.yaml --param-file=openshift/mautic.subscription.param -p TARGET_NAMESPACE=[target-namespace] --ignore-unknown-parameters=true | oc apply -f - -n [target-namespace]`
+`oc process -f openshift/mautic.subscribe.api.dc.yaml --param-file=openshift/mautic.subscription.param -p TARGET_NAMESPACE=[target-namespace] --ignore-unknown-parameters=true -p IMAGE_TAG=pr[pr-number] | oc apply -f - -n [target-namespace]`

 #### Cleaning up
 To clean up a deployment and its artifact in a namespace, run the command: